Disaster Manual: Section 9 - Insurance Issues

 Q. 9-11 I’ve received a check from the insurance company but am not satisfied with the amount.
 I plan to file a complaint to request additional funds be paid.
 Should I cash the check?
 If I cash the check, does it mean that I accept their decision and amount of payment?

 You should not endorse a check before discussing your concerns with the company.
 Call the adjuster or company first before cashing the check.
 In addition, read both sides of the check carefully, as well as any accompanying documents.
-Some companies have a release from further liability disclaimer printed on the back of the check.
-The disclaimer sometimes states that your endorsement of the check releases the insurance company from further liability.
+Some companies have a release from further liabilitydisclaimer printed on the back of the check.
+This language sometimes states that your endorsement of the check releases the insurance company from further liability for any further damages.
 In some cases, particularly when dealing with damaged real property, the check may be a partial payment to initiate repairs.
 Additional funds may be released when you submit proof that repairs have been completed.
 Please be sure that you understand what the check represents and how cashing it will affect you prior to taking any action regarding the check.
 If you need more of an explanation or information, talk to your agent or insurance company.

 Q. 9-12 How does replacement cost coverage work?